 |Processor||Quad-core 1.3 GHz Cortex-A7|

 Windows phone devices on contract are few and far between at the moment.
-If you fancy something a little more powerful than the Lumia 650, here is the current pricing for the Lumia 950 on contract:
+Here are all the carriers currently offering the Lumia 650 on their plans:

 - 6 easy ways to earn Qantas Points on everyday expenses

 - EOFY sales: Last chance to save on mobiles and tech

 - As household costs rise, here are 6 easy switches to save you money

 - Mobile EOFY sales include $10 plans from Optus, Boost and more